Getting all Deals

 Follow our tutorials on how to find the API token and how to get the company domain.

-Then create a file getAllDeals.php and give value to the $company_domain and $api_token variables:
+Once you've done that, create a file getAllDeals.php and give value to the $company_domain and $api_token variables:

 <?php